Test and Trace Support Scheme

 - You are employed or self-employed.

 - You cannot work from home while undertaking caring responsibilities and will lose income as a result.

 - You meet all the other means-tested eligibility criteria for a Test and Trace Support Payment or locally determined criteria for a discretionary payment.

 Applicants who do not receive any of the qualifying benefits outlined above but do meet all of the other criteria may be considered for a Discretionary Payment provided they:-

-- would sustain financial hardship as a result of not being able to work while self-isolating.
+- Would sustain financial hardship as a result.

 Applications for a Discretionary Support payment are identified automatically from the main Test and Trace Support payment application form.
 A separate application is not required but if you do qualify for a Discretionary Support payment you will need to provide: